MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

      - Eg.  End Function, End Property, End Sub
 5) Write VBA class output to a file with extension ".cls" for the output path obtained. eg. DateTime.cls
 6) May also require creating a static helper class for constant field values/objects. eg  DateTimeStatic.cls
+7) To implement inherited interfaces, so far the DateTime example only has a default interface.

 Will require to investigate VBA wrappers of objects eg a Collection wrapper to check correct implementation.

-Any custom error handling required to be done manually.
+Any custom error handling required to be done manually and/or extending the VBA Com wrapper class as required.

 **Implemented July 2nd 20223**
 - Obtain a type library by path.
 - Obtain the ComCoClass required by name
-- Created the VBA Com wrapper class for all properties and members, including description attribute.
+- Created the VBA Com wrapper class for all properties and members, including Rubberduck annotations and attributes.
 - Added internal helper properties to access the wrapped Com object.
 - To implement:
      - Covert if required parameters and return types to implemented object eg ITimeSpan
      - Would require finding it's implementating object i.e. From known types or maybe require searching an external typelib from GUID?
      - Static helper class if required?
 Would require option to select which members required for static fields.
      - Eg.Public Property Get MaxValue() As DateTime should be implemented in a static DateTime helper class.
+     - Inherited interfaces i.e. require Implements section and generate private VBA members including references to the COM object being wrapped.

 - Issues
   - Member names using reserved VBA words.
 Eg. Date see: DotNetLib.DateTime.Date method
   - Paramaters for object being wrapped displayed as interface of the object. eg eg ITimeSpan

-Overall preforming resonable well with some outstanding issues regarding parameters and return types require to convert interface to the object required.
+Overall preforming resonable well with some outstanding issues regarding parameters and return types required to convert the interface to the object required.
 This issue may require some restructing to search dependent external type libraries.
+Also issue member names using reserved words.

-i.e. For the DotNetLib.tlb example IFormatProvider is referenced in the \Windows\Microsoft.NET\Framework64\v4.0.30319\mscorlib.tlb type library.
+i.e. For the DotNetLib.tlb example IFormatProvider is referenced from \Windows\Microsoft.NET\Framework64\v4.0.30319\mscorlib.tlb type library.
 In this example is the interface is required as there are multiple implementations.

 ```
 Public Function ToString4(ByVal format As String, ByRef provider As IFormatProvider) As String
 ```

-If there is only one default implementation found then use that implementation.
+If there is only one implementation found then use that implementation.
-EG  ```Public Property Get TimeOfDay() As ITimeSpan ``` Require to search known types may require searching dependent external type libraries?
+EG  ```Public Property Get TimeOfDay() As ITimeSpan ``` Expect output  ```Public Property Get TimeOfDay() As TimeSpan ``` Require to search known types may require searching dependent external type libraries?
+Currently an outstanding issue, quick fix perform manualy.

 **Utilize [RubberDuck Com Management](https://github.com/rubberduck-vba/Rubberduck](https://github.com/rubberduck-vba/Rubberduck/tree/next/Rubberduck.VBEEditor/ComManagement))**